416 Ilam Road, Fendalton, Christchurch 8052

 Your Osteopath will focus on more than just the elbow area.
 They will examine the entire spine, shoulder, elbow and forearm muscles to determine the root cause of your pain and discomfort.

-• Reduce the need for surgery
+• Reduce your need for pain medications

 Through this approach, your osteopath can help alleviate your tennis elbow symptoms, increase joint mobility, and address other areas of dysfunction in your body that may contribute to your injury.